 Use Zone #1 (Historic Preservation Zone) Zone #2 (Open Space Buffer Zone) Zone #3 (Nonprofit Ranch Zone)

 1. Accessory structures D Р

 2. Caretaker's quarters Р

-3. Coffee shop in conjunction with a Nonprofit Ranch Р
+3. Coffee shop in conjunction with a Nonprofit Ranch P

 4. Community Center in conjunction with a Nonprofit Ranch Р

 5. Community garden and orchard Р Р Р

 6. Educational & recreational programming Р Р Р

 7. Events Center in conjunction with a Nonprofit Ranch Р

 8. Farm animals, including bee hives Р Р Р

 9. Farmer's Market Р Р Р

 10. Historic structures Р

 11. Living history museum Р

 12. Parking lot (covered) Р

 13. Specialized Residential Р

 14. Staff quarters Р

 15. Trails Р Р Р

 16. Trailhead Р Р

 17. Visitor's Center Р

+18. Historically-accurate schoolhouse Р

-i.
-Maximum building height in Zones #2 and #3 shall be 30 feet, with a maximum of 2 stories, so as not to visually dominate the historic structures and to maintain the historic character of the area.
+- i.
+Maximum building height in Zones #2 and #3 shall be 30 feet, with a maximum of 2 stories, so as not to visually dominate the historic structures and to maintain the historic character of the area. - ii.

-ii.
 Zone #3 setbacks: minimum front, side and rear yard setbacks shall be 15' from Zone boundaries as described in the Schweiger Ranch Sub-Area Plan, as approved by the City of Lone Tree.
-Buildings shall not be located in the 100-year floodplain.
+Buildings shall not be located in the 100-year floodplain. - iii.
+The boundaries of Zones 1-3 are shown with specificity in the Schweiger Ranch Sub-Area Plan and the Development Agreement for the Property known as Schweiger Ranch.

 Footnotes

 - Uses not listed may be interpreted for inclusion in Zones #1-3, as set forth in the Schweiger Ranch Sub-area Plan, when such use is reasonably similar to those uses listed in such Zones, as determined by the Director.
 Zones #1-3 are described in the Schweiger Ranch Sub-Area Plan, as approved by the City of Lone Tree. - Accessory structures are subordinate structures detached from but located in the same Zone as the principal structure, the use of which is incidental and accessory to that of the principal structure, such as a storage shed or trash enclosure.
 Such accessory structures may be allowed in Zone 1, as determined by the Director.
-Accessory structures may require the Site Improvement Plan approval process. - Historic structures in Zone 1 include those associated with the history of the property, including the historic house, barn, cistern, windmill, tractor shed, granary, chicken coop, silo, stable, loafing shed, and corral. - 4 The uses in Zone #3 shall be subject to a Development Agreement between the Schweiger Ranch Foundation and the City of Lone Tree, recorded in Book Page .
+Accessory structures may require the Site Improvement Plan approval process. - Historic structures in Zone 1 include those associated with the history of the property, including the historic house, barn, cistern, windmill, tractor shed, granary, chicken coop, - The uses in Zone #3 shall be subject to a Development Agreement between the Schweiger Ranch Foundation and the City of Lone Tree, recorded in Book \\\\ Page \\\\.